craigmorrison/example-webpack-module-federation/README.md

-# Module Federation - Portal Example
+# Module Federation - Example

-A set of applications showing how Webpack's Module Federation feature can be used to faciliate a micro-frontend architecture.
+A set of applications showing how Module Federation v2 can be used to faciliate a micro-frontend architecture.

 ## Requirements